-Add location, hashtag, and poll stickers.
+Add location, hashtag, poll, and selfie stickers.

+Start typing in your location, and you'll be able to pull in a geographically-specific sticker to show where you are.
 When people view your Story, they'll be able to tap the location sticker and see other photos and Stories happening around the same place.

-Same concept here: If you add this sticker and type in a hashtag, your Story will appear in searches for that hashtag, and viewers will be able to click it and see who else is using it. #MotivationMonday, amirite?
+Same concept here: If you add this sticker and type in a hashtag, your Story will appear in searches for that hashtag, and viewers will be able to click it and see who else is using it.

 You can add a two-option poll to your Instagram Story, and you can even customize the possible answers so they're more unique than "Yes" or "No." Use a poll sticker to gauge if people are really engaging with your content.